perakasem/hlaa-ia/writeup/main.typ

 v_(n+1) &= 0 + 0.01 times (-10) = -0.1.
 $

-To predict the motion of the pendulum system over time, these final values are used to approximate the next iteration.
 The RK2 method involves 8 main calculations per iteration for 2nd order ODEs, and thus, the number of operations is proportional to the number of iterations.

 #linebreak()